dalps/crobots-vscode/README.md

 * *References view*: hit Shift+F12 on a symbol to view all its occurrences
 * *Inline suggestions*: context-aware autocompletion for keywords, local variables and intrinsic functions
 * *Variable renaming*: hit F2 on a symbol to rename all its occurrences
-* *Diagnostic information*: get compile errors and warnings about your robot in the editor and in the Problems Panel (Ctrl+Shift+M)
+* *Diagnostic information*: get compile errors and warnings about your robot in the editor and in the Problems Panel (shortcut: Ctrl+Shift+M)
 * *Rich intrinsic function docs*: get signature and hover help for instrinsic functions

 These features are available as soon as you open a file with the `.r` extension.